Summary

 - Bell’s palsy

-- Malignant facial nerve tumour
+- Malignant facial nerve tumor

 - S2k guidelines for the diagnosis and treatment of herpes zoster and postherpetic neuralgia